dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - How it connects the NIC to a manufacturer
 - Why OUIs must be globally unique
 - If yours is virtual, why a VM still needs a vendor prefix
+The OUI (Organizationally Unique Identifier) represents the vendor or organization responsible for assigning the remaining bits of the MAC address.
+It ties the NIC or virtual NIC to a particular manufacturer or address authority.
+Global uniqueness of OUIs is required to ensure that different vendors do not accidentally issue overlapping MAC address ranges.

 ---